RTEMS/rtems-docs/eng/req/items.rst

 product to other software products and the hardware.
 Use :ref:`SpecTypeInterfaceDomainItemType` items to specify interface domains, for example the :term:`API`, C language, compiler, interfaces to the implementation, and the hardware.
-All explicitly defined attributes shall be specified.
-The following attributes are explicitly defined for this type:
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

 interface-type
     The attribute value shall be a :ref:`SpecTypeName`.
 It shall be the